dry-tortuga/songbirdz-collection-backend/README.md

 - [ ] Make public the (merkle-tree, images, species, audio) files for the "Small & Mighty" flock.
 - [ ] Successfully mint all 1,000 birds (3000-3999) in the "Night & Day" flock.
 - [ ] Make public the (merkle-tree, images, species, audio) files for the "Night & Day" flock.
-- [ ] Repeat for TBD collection with birds 4000-4999.
+- [ ] Successfully mint all 1,000 birds (4000-4999) in the "Night & Day" flock.
+- [ ] Make public the (merkle-tree, images, species, audio) files for the "Fire & Ice" flock.
 - [ ] Repeat for TBD collection with birds 5000-5999.
 - [ ] Repeat for TBD collection with birds 6000-6999.
 - [ ] Repeat for TBD collection with birds 7000-7999.
 - [ ] Repeat for TBD collection with birds 8000-8999.
 - [ ] Repeat for final TBD collection with birds 9000-9999.
-- [ ] Upload all (merkle-tree, images, species, audio) files for the entire 10,000 NFT collection to a decentralized storage provider (i.e. [nft.storage](https://nft.storage/)).
+- [ ] Upload all (merkle-tree, images, species, audio) files for the entire 10,000 NFT collection to a decentralized storage provider (i.e. ipfs via [nft.storage](https://nft.storage/)).
 - [ ] Use the `publicSetBaseURI` method on basescan to update the `_baseURI` variable to the new metadata URL in [nft.storage](https://nft.storage/).
 TBD: Freeze it permanently!
 - [ ] TBD: Upload the web application to ipfs.
 - [ ] Shut down the back-end server.
-- [ ] Project is now complete!
+- [ ] Roadmap is now complete!